MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bNewValue*
- If true, causes the WebBrowser to update an element's appearance continuously during a resizing or moving operation; if false, it updates only at the completion of the move or resize.
+ If TRUE, causes the WebBrowser to update an element's appearance continuously during a resizing or moving operation; if FALSE, it updates only at the completion of the move or resize.

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.